bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 any typos or other small errors you might find in Bokeh's documentation. *This is always appreciated!*

-In addition to quick fixes, check the list of `open documentatio issues`_ on GitHub.
+In addition to quick fixes, check the list of `open documentation issues`_ on GitHub.
 This list contains several projects as a starting point.

 .. _contributor_guide_documentation_style_guidelines: